 2014: the 50th year of Vilnius University in Kaunas

-Being the only faculty of Vilnius University in a different city, it was established in 1964 as an alternative in Humanities to the in those days popular technical institutions of higher education.
+Kaunas faculty of Vilnius University is located in the second-largest city in Lithuania after Vilnius, it was established in 1964 as an alternative in Humanities to the in those days popular technical institutions of higher education.
 The establishment was entitled Vilnius University Kaunas Faculty of General Sciences where only evening form of studies were provided since the faculty did not own any premises at that time.
 The Faculty was born out of the idea that it would only offer general, fundamental sciences in the field of Humanities, while the speciality studies would be continued on the extramural level.
 However, in 1984, the Faculty moved to the current location in the Kaunas Old Town and became capable of developing different forms and directions of study.
 In 1989, the Faculty launched full-time studies and became the Vilnius University Kaunas Faculty of Humanities.
 In 2017, the name was changed to Kaunas Faculty.

 The Faculty has had different titles: